Links

 AARP

-AARP is a nonprofit, nonpartisan membership organization that helps people 50 and over improve the quality of their lives by serving as the premiere information source.
+AARP is a nonprofit, nonpartisan membership organization that helps people 50+ improve the quality of their lives.
 AARP's site includes an extensive policy and research section for professionals in aging.

 Alzheimer's Association